charlesrosenbauer/Bzo-Compiler/README.md

 x`f
-Partial application of f; returns a new function with x applied to the last argument of f.
+Partial application of f; behaves like a new function with x applied to the last argument of f.

 4 5`+
 Passing 4 into an addition function partially applied with 5.
 Returns 9.